Inclusive language guidelines for support workers

 These guidelines will help you to think about and challenge some common ways of talking about disability.
 Your use of inclusive language shows your respect for the people you support as well as helping to change negative and limiting attitudes.

-When talking about a person’s disability, focus on the person first, so you’re describing an individual person and not defining them by their disability with words that often carry negative assumptions.
+When talking about a person’s disability, focus on the person first, so you’re describing an individual person and not defining them by their disability eg, “person with disability” or “person with cerebral palsy”.

 Avoid euphemisms or made up words